Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAnd then we used to play at lunches on a Wednesday.

-Speaker AThen it was just, you know, rocketing up from there to the stratosphere of success.
+Speaker AAnd then it was just, you know, rocketing up from there to the stratosphere of success.

 Speaker AThat being local pubs and, you know, weddings of friends.